 These are two of the 3 woodland animals which come in the woodland animals kit.
 These are the fox and bunny.
 It also comes with an owl.

 This is a photo of the 3 woodland animals and kit box.
 The woodland animals kit comes with the animal forms.
-The shape of the forms, helps indicate where to place the fabrics.
-There are instructions which also show you where to put the fabrics and the special pieces (eyes, ears, wings, etc).
+The shape of the forms helps indicate where to place the fabrics.
+There are instructions that also show you where to put the fabrics and the special pieces (eyes, ears, wings, etc).

 To make the pillows, you put a piece of the fabric over the number/letter and then use the punch tool to push the fabric into the pillow.
 The fabrics on the pillows can be removed/replaced if you make a mistake.